 Over in Frontierland, you might run into Chip and Dale.
 You will have to look up to see them.

-Stitch is also meeting from time to time in his Santa suit over on the Tomorrowland Dance Party stage.
-I haven’t run into him yet for an updated photo.
+Stitch is meeting in his Santa suit over on the Tomorrowland Dance Party stage from time to time.
+Unfortunately, I haven’t run into him yet for an updated photo.